 Skype interview: No

-Interview spread: 3 one day, 1 the following day
+Interview spread: 2 one day, 2 next day